-An index range scan descending operation is very similar to an index range scan; the difference is that the database engine reads the results in descending order.
+An INDEX RANGE SCAN DESCENDING operation is very similar to an index range scan; the difference is that the database engine reads the results in descending order.
 One reason the optimizer might make that choice is to avoid a sort down the road.
 The cost optimizer will use an index range scan descending operation when you specify the ORDER BY <column_name> DESC clause and the index can satisfy the clause, thereby avoiding a descending sort operation.
-An INDEX RANGE SCAN DESCENDING operation reads the index backwards in order to avoid having to read it in its normal order (ascending) and then execute a sort operation.
+An INDEX RANGE SCAN DESCENDING operation reads the index backward to avoid having to read it in its normal order (ascending) and then execute a sort operation.

+'''

+SOL>

-SQL> select from test where a between 1000 and 2000 order by a desc;
+SQL> select from testtab where col1 between 1000 and 2000 order by col1 desc;

+no rows selected

+Execution Plan

+Plan hash value: 3967923105